adambard/learnxinyminutes-docs/solidity.html.markdown

 popular design patterns.

-As Solidity and Ethereum are under active development, experimental or beta features are explicitly marked, and subject to change.
+As Solidity and Ethereum are under active development, experimental or beta features are typically marked, and subject to change.
 Pull requests welcome.

 ```javascript
 // First, a simple Bank contract